neologisms-annotation/deverbal-nouns-rivalry/README.md

-# Deverbal nouns rivalry between -age, -ion, and -ment in contemporary French
+# Semantic rivalry between French deverbal neologisms in -age, -ion and -ment

 This repository stores:
-- an annotation guide used to describe the semantic and syntactic properties of deverbal nouns and their base verb (annotation_guidelines.pdf),
-- a R script used for the analyses of the data (),
-- the full set of the data with examples (data_annotated.xlsx),
-- the full set of the data formatted for the analysis (data_statistics.txt),
-- barplots of the distribution of the data according to each analysed variable (graph_variables),
-- a table providing information about the correlation between the analysed variables (variable_correlations.xlsx).

-The columns of the two datasets presents:
-- 'noun': deverbal novel word ending in -age, -ion, or -ment, sometimes followed by a number to distinguish the different meanings of a same deverbal form,
-- 'verb': base verb from which the deverbal novel word is derived, sometimes followed by a number to distinguish the different meanings of a same form,
-- 'ex_n': an example of the noun used in a sentence,
-- 'suffix': the suffix (-age, -ion, or -ment) that was used to coin the noun,
-- and the following properties : 'v_trans', 'v_dyn', 'v_dur', 'v_tel', 'v_post_phase', 'v_rol_suj', 'v_rol_obj', 'v_rol_obq',
-  'nb_sens_n', 'n_onto', 'n_relation', 'n_dyn', 'n_dur', 'n_tel', 'n_post_phase', 'n_rol_arg1', 'n_rol_arg2' and 'n_rol_arg3'

-Note that these properties are described more precisely in the annotation guidelines and in the article.

-The figures provided in the folder 'graph_variables' contain the following abbreviation concering the following properties:
-- verbal or nominal arguments (v_rol_subj, v_rol_obj, v_rol_obq, n_rol_arg1, n_rol_arg2, or n_rol_arg3):
-  - agt: for argument that plays a role of agent
-  - ben: for beneficiary
-  - cau: for cause
-  - des: for destination
-  - exp: for experiencer
-  - ins: for instrument
-  - loc: for location
-  - pat: for patient
-  - pth: for path
-  - pvt: for pivot
-  - res: for result
-  - src: for source
-  . sti: for stimulus
-  . thm: for theme
-  . tpc: for topic
-  - na: when there is no argumental role for the described property (NA)
-- ontology of the noun (n_onto):
-  - anm: for nouns that denotes animates
-  - art: for artifact
-  - art*cog: for nouns that denotes both artifacts and cognitive objects
-  - cog: for cognitive objects
-  - cog*evt: for nouns that denotes both cognitive objects and events
-  - dom: for domain
-  - evt: for events
-  - evt*sta: for nouns that denotes both events and states
-  - nat: for natural objects
-  - phn: for phenomenon
-  - ppt: for property
-  - sta: for state
-- n_relation
-  - ins: for instrument
-  - loc: for location
-  - man: for manner
-  - res: for result
-  - thm: for theme
-  - tsp: for transposition

-Note that these abbreviations are also described more precisely in the annotation guidelines.
+- the annotation guide that was used for the analysis of neologisms and base verbs (annotation_guidelines.pdf)
+- the dataset with examples (data_annotated.xlsx)
+- the dataset for statistical analyses (data_statistics.txt)
+- the R script that was used for statistical analyses (analysis_script.R)
+- visual representations of the data according to each variable (graphics)

+The dataset contains the following columns:
+- 'noun': deverbal neologism ending in -age, -ion or -ment (numbers are used to differentiate meanings)
+- 'verb': base verb (numbers are used to differentiate meanings)
+- 'ex_n': example sentence
+- 'suffix': suffix of the derivative
+- 'v_trans': transitivity of the verb
+- 'v_dyn': dynamicity of the verb
+- 'v_dur': durativity of the verb
+- 'v_tel': telicity of the verb
+- 'v_post_phase': post-phase of the verb
+- 'v_rol_suj': role of the subject argument
+- 'v_rol_obj': role of the object argument
+- 'v_rol_obq': role of the oblique argument
+- 'nb_sens_n': number of nominal meanings
+- 'n_onto': ontological type of the noun
+- 'n_relation': relational type of the noun
+- 'n_dyn': dynamicity of the noun
+- 'n_dur': durativity of the noun
+- 'n_tel': telicity of the noun
+- 'n_post_phase': post-phase of the noun
+- 'n_rol_arg1': role of the 1st argument of the noun
+- 'n_rol_arg2': role of the 2nd argument of the noun
+- 'n_rol_arg3': role of the 3rd argument of the noun

+Abbreviations used in the graphics contained in the "graphics" folder are as follows:
+- v_rol_subj, v_rol_obj, v_rol_obq, n_rol_arg1, n_rol_arg2, n_rol_arg3:
+  - agt: agt
+  - ben: beneficiary
+  - cau: cause
+  - des: destination
+  - exp: experiencer
+  - ins: instrument
+  - loc: location
+  - pat: patient
+  - pth: path
+  - pvt: pivot
+  - res: result
+  - src: source
+  - sti: stimulus
+  - thm: theme
+  - tpc: topic
+  - na: not applicable
+- n_onto:
+  - anm: animate
+  - art: artifact
+  - art * cog: artifact * cognitive
+  - cog: cognitive
+  - cog * evt: cognitive * event
+  - dom: domain
+  - evt: event
+  - evt * sta: event * state
+  - nat: natural
+  - phn: phenomenon
+  - ppt: property
+  - sta: state
+- n_relation:
+  - ins: instrument
+  - loc: location
+  - man: manner
+  - res: result
+  - thm: theme
+  - tsp: transposition